Coffeedragon96/02-crud-api-go/README.md

 A simple API built on GO using gorilla mux router

 # CRUD Operations
-Create movie in slice
+Create movie in slice\n
-Read movie/movies in slice
+Read movie/movies in slice\n
-Update movie in slice
+Update movie in slice\n
-Delete movie in slice
+Delete movie in slice\n